phonowell/genshin-impact-script/README.md

 Use better running when long pressing `right click`.
 Automatically open wind glider when jumping.

+### Customized tactic

+Customized combat loops can be set up independently for each character.

 ### Fast pickup/skip conversations

 Quickly pick up items/skip conversations when `f` key is pressed.